 Apply the coating to the channel surfaces to ensure a good bond between the reflective sheeting material and the surface.
 Coat according to Military Specification, MIL-C-5541E, “Chemical Conversion Coatings on Aluminum and Aluminum Alloys.”
 Do not handle with bare hands between the chemical conversion coating process and the application of the reflective sheeting.
 Handle by special devices or by hand wearing clean PVC gloves.

 (c) Reflective Sheeting.
-Use precolored Type III, IV, VIII, IX, or XI sheeting, according to the Department's specification for Retroreflective Sheeting Materials and Process Inks for Traffic Control, from a manufacturer listed in Bulletin 15.
+Use precolored Type III, IV, VIII, IX, or XI sheeting, according to the Department's Specification for Retroreflective Sheeting Materials and Process Inks for Traffic Control, from a manufacturer listed in Bulletin 15.

 Apply the sheeting to the face and a 3/8-inch width along both edges of the channel sections, using a procedure specified by the sheeting material manufacturer.
 Apply free of bubbles or wrinkles greater than 3 inches in length and with total sheeting shrinkage of not more than 1/8 inch.
 A maximum of one splice may be made in the sheeting for any channel section.
 Make the splice perpendicular to the longitudinal centerline of the channel, with the edges of adjacent pieces butted together throughout the entire seam length, without any overlap or separation.
 If covered sections are stacked before sign fabrication, then use microfoam between sign faces and store sections in a vertical position.